maciek134/charge-guru/README.md

 Grab `libb6` from https://github.com/maciek134/libb6.

-Run these commands compile the software:
+Run these commands to compile the software:
 ```bash
 $ mkdir build
 $ cd build